Tips for Dealing with a Computer Repair Shop

 Unless the shop demands that you authorize repairs up to a certain dollar amount in advance, request a written estimate upfront.

-Under California law, as soon as you ask, “What’s it going to cost me to get this fixed?” the shop is obligated to provide a written estimate.
-The estimate must include all costs for parts and labor, and, without your prior consent, the shop may not charge for work performed or parts supplied in excess of the estimate.
+Under California law, if you ask for a price the shop is obligated to provide a written estimate that must include costs for parts and labor.
+Without your prior consent, the shop may not charge for work performed or parts supplied in excess of the estimate.

 If a shop finds a repair will exceed the estimate, the estimate can be revised; but you may refuse the new estimate and the shop must restore the equipment to its original condition.
 In this event, however, you may have to pay an estimate fee.